heidtn/ksp_autopilot/README.md

 * Orbital plotting - plots the spacecrafts current orbit including drag models (assuming coefficients provided) for arbitrary bodies
 * Vision based surface analysis - Uses images of the surface to determine good landing locations
 * Nonlinear burn solver - (WORK IN PROGRESS) a solver that solves an initial burn for a spacecraft to place it in a desired location
-* GFOLD solver - A convex solver for optimal landing trajectory calculation
+* GFOLD solver (FUEL OPTIMAL LARGE DIVERT) - A convex solver for optimal landing trajectory calculation
 * Trajectory tracking - A simple linear trajectory tracking control system